 In the case of the stratified lake model, the microlaminated units are deposited in the deepest parts of the water body.
-The model is based on recent lakes and seas such as Fayettville Green Lake, New York (Ludlam, 1969), Lake Zurich (Nipkow, 1927), and the Dead Sea (Neev and Emergy, 1969).
-The microlaminated unit expands and contracts with the depth of the lake.
-In cross section the microlaminated unit should form a central deepest water facies sur-rounded in time and space by shallower water non-laminated sediments.
-The unit as a whole should individual isochronous and laminae should be traceable basin wide and represent true time planes (Figure 17).
+The model is based on recent lakes and seas such as Fayettville Green Lake, York (Ludlam, 1969), Lake New Zurich (Nipkow, 1927), and the Dead Sea (Neev and Emergy, 1969). microlaminated unit expands The and contracts with the depth of the lake.
+In cross section the microlaminated unit should form a central deepest water facies surrounded in time and space by shallower water non-laminated sediments.
+The unit as a whole should isochronous and individual be laminae should be traceable basin represent true time wide and planes (Figure 17).